dronekit/dronekit-server/README.md

 Released under a GPL 3.0 license (see LICENSE.txt)

-This project is the source code of droneshare.com - I am releasibg in hopes of collaborating with other developers.
+This project is the source code of [droneshare.com](http://www.droneshare.com).
+I'm making this release in hopes of collaborating with other developers.
 Pull requests are eagerly accepted, if you have questions building or running this application please send me an email.

 If you are interested in making Droneish webservices (either as a hobby or as a commerical endeavor) please contact me.
 I might be able to help.